-- 1. To Understand the Concept of laws related to constitution of company, finance structure, management team - 2.
+- 1. To Understand the Concept of laws related to constitution of company, finance structure, management team. - 2.
 To comprehend on the laws pertaining to the need of audit, accounts, dividend and winding up of the company. - 3.
 To analyse few real time cases relevant to company laws - 4.
 To communicate orally and in written form and analyse cases in a team and exhibit leadership skills. - 5.
-To be familiar with the standards and laws pertaining to the corporate and utilize for lifelong practical application.
+To be familiar with the standards and laws pertaining to the corporate and utilize for lifelong practical application. - 6.
+Corporate Law has been specifically designed to provide not only an overview but also an indepth knowledge about incorporation, raising capital by companies, borrowings and investments by companies, foreign direct investment in Indian companies, corporate restructuring, corporate insolvency and other related important issues.